Two-dimensional categorified Hall algebras: Derived moduli stacks of coherent sheaves

 \begin{proof} Combine Propositions~\ref*{shapes-prop:inf_cohesive}-(\ref*{shapes-prop:inf_cohesive:mapping_stack}) and \ref*{shapes-prop:nilcomplete}-(\ref*{shapes-prop:nilcomplete:mapping_stack}) with Theorem~\ref*{shapes-thm:perf_inf_cohesive_nilcomplete} in \cite{Porta_Sala_Shapes}. \end{proof}

-In virtue of the above lemma, we reduce ourselves to prove that the map $\bfCoh(X) \to \bfAPerf(X)$ is infinitesimally cohesive and nilcomplete.
-Thanks to Lemma~\ref{lem:universally_flat_atlas}, the essential case to deal with is when $X$ is affine:
+In virtue of the above lemma, our task is reduced to proving that the map $\bfCoh(X) \to \bfAPerf(X)$ is infinitesimally cohesive and nilcomplete.
+Thanks to Lemma~\ref{lem:universally_flat_atlas}, the essential case is when $X$ is affine:

 \begin{lemma} Let $X\in \dAff$ be an affine derived scheme.
 Then the morphism

 is infinitesimally cohesive and nilcomplete.
 As a consequence, $\bfCoh(X)$ is infinitesimally cohesive and nilcomplete. \end{lemma}